 Master in Earth Sciences

-VU University Amsterdam is renowned for combining all Earth Sciences specializations with other subject areas.
+Vrije Universiteit Amsterdam is renowned for combining all Earth Sciences specializations with other subject areas.
 Earth Sciences at our university are closely linked to Biology and Environmental Sciences.
 Why limit yourself to being just a geologist or a geographer?
 Become a true Earth Scientist, with far-reaching background knowledge that allows you to really make the most of your future.
 How exactly do ice ages, life, plate tectonics and CO2 cycles in the Earth’s crust and oceans interact?
 What is the relationship between landscape and fault movements in the dating of rocks or in processes like uplift and erosion?

 The programme in a nutshell